Fosinopril and Hydrochlorothiazide

 Anaphylactoid reactions have been reported in patients dialyzed with high-flux membranes and treated concomitantly with an ACE inhibitor.
 Anaphylactoid reactions have also been reported in patients undergoing low-density lipoprotein apheresis with dextran sulfate absorption.

-Fosinopril sodium and hydrochlorothiazide should be used cautiously in patients receiving concomitant therapy with other antihypertensives.
-The thiazide component of fosinopril sodium and hydrochlorothiazide may potentiate the action of other antihypertensive drugs, especially ganglionic or peripheral adrenergic-blocking drugs.
-The antihypertensive effects of the thiazide component may also be enhanced in the post-sympathectomy patient.
+Fosinopril sodium and hydrochlorothiazide tablets should be used cautiously in patients receiving concomitant therapy with other antihypertensives.
+The thiazide component of fosinopril sodium and hydrochlorothiazide tablets may potentiate the action of other antihypertensive drugs, especially ganglionic or peripheral adrenergic-blocking drugs.
+The antihypertensive effects of the thiazide component may also be enhanced in the post sympathectomy patient.

-If hypotension occurs, the patient should be placed in a supine position and, if necessary, treated with intravenous infusion of physiological saline.
-Fosinopril sodium and hydrochlorothiazide treatment usually can be continued following restoration of blood pressure and volume.
+If hypotension occurs, the patient should be placed in a supine position, and, if necessary, treated with intravenous infusion of physiological saline.
+Fosinopril sodium and hydrochlorothiazide tablet treatment usually can be continued following restoration of blood pressure and volume.

 Impaired Renal Function